 The ECHL is the primary development league for the AHL and the NHL.
 The ECHL and the AHL are the only two minor professional hockey leagues that are recognized in the Collective Bargaining Agreement between the NHL and the National Hockey League Players’ Association.
 The CBA states that any player on an NHL entry-level contract designated for assignment to a minor league must report if assigned to a team in the ECHL or the AHL.
 A player on an NHL entry-level contract assigned to a minor professional league other than the ECHL or the AHL is not required to report and can request reassignment to a team in the ECHL or the AHL.

-Cincinnati goaltender Rob Madore was named Most Valuable Player of the 2014 Kelly Cup Playoffs, becoming the first player from the losing team to win the award in the ECHL’s 26-year history.
+Allen’s Greger Hanson was named the Most Valuable Player of the 2015 Kelly Cup Playoffs, becoming the first non-goaltender to win the award since 2011.

-Aces are 10th Kelly Cup champion with home ice
+Americans are 11th Kelly Cup champion with home ice

 Celebration at home & on road